§ 18-1.3-204. Conditions of probation--interstate compact probation transfer cash fund--creation

 (c) If the court orders counseling or treatment as a condition of probation, unless the court makes a specific finding that treatment in another facility or with another person is warranted, the court shall order that the treatment or counseling be at a facility or with a person:

-(I) Approved by the office of behavioral health in the department of human services, established in article 80 of title 27, if the treatment is for alcohol or drug abuse;
+(I) Approved by the behavioral health administration in the department of human services if the treatment is for alcohol or drug abuse;

 (II) Certified or approved by the sex offender management board, established in section 16-11.7-103, C.R.S., if the offender is a sex offender;